Hester . Emma . Sonia

 Six deluxe bindings with two different designs to choose from (2 of each available).
 A black cloth covered box with a beautifully designed center diagonal cover opens in 3-panels, revealing a letterpress printed typographical design in red and aqua blue ink.
 The head and tail of the book are uniquely hand painted.
 Inside cover pages are lined with red leather.
 The deluxe edition includes two leaves or folios suitable for display, including reproductions of an original painting or printed calligram, with commentary text letterpress printed.

-Design 1 (Ed.
-3): Fine vellum cover of Cowley’s calfskin, hand painted with watercolor and goauche, with sewn linen threads, aqua blue Sokoto goat millimeter binding, title foil stamped in red.
-Book inside letterpress printed chemise.
-Unique box in black book cloth with inside covers letterpress printed.
+Design 1: Fine vellum cover of Cowley’s calfskin, hand painted with watercolor and goauche, with sewn linen threads, aqua blue Sokoto goat millimeter binding, title foil stamped in red.
+Head and tail hand painted, inside letterpress printed chemise.
+Unique center-opening box wrapped in black book cloth, with inside covers letterpress printed.
 Designed, printed, and painted by Mindy Belloff, bound by Celine Lombardi.

 Posted in Artist's Books, Fine Editions